 Consider for example that we are interested in the sensitivity of the posterior mean of the parameters \(\theta\).
 For prior scaling, the derivative of the mean with respect to \(\log_2(\alpha)\) at \(\alpha = 1\) is then

-As with quantity-based sensitivity, distance-based sensitivity can also be quantified by taking the corresponding derivative. \(\cjs_{\text{dist}}\) increases from 0 as \(\alpha\) diverges from 1, so we take the second derivative with respect to \(\log_2(\alpha)\) as an indication of local power-scaling sensitivity.
-We approximate this numerically from the ECDFs with finite differences (for \(\delta = 0.01\)):
+As with quantity-based sensitivity, distance-based sensitivity can also be quantified by taking the corresponding derivative. \(\cjs_{\text{dist}}\) increases from 0 as \(\alpha\) diverges from 1 (approximately linearly in log scale) and its derivative is discontinuous at \(\alpha = 1\).
+As a measure of local power-scaling sensitivity, we take the average of the absolute derivatives of the divergence in the negative and positive \(\alpha\) directions, with respect to \(\log_2(\alpha)\).
+We approximate this numerically from the ECDFs with finite differences: